-1) Bitcoin is a form of digital money, protected by cryptography, which makes bitcoin transactions secure.
-That is why it is called cryptocurrency.
+1) Bitcoin is a form of digital money, protected by cryptography, which makes Bitcoin transactions secure.
+That is why it is called a “cryptocurrency.”

-2) Bitcoin exists only in a digital form so that it is never printed, which means that bitcoin is a form of digital information.
+2) Bitcoin exists only in a digital form.
+It is never printed, which means that bitcoin is a form of digital information.

 3) Bitcoin is decentralized.
-Meaning there is no specific place where bitcoins are released and even no central server that runs the system.
+There is no specific place where bitcoins are released, nor is there a central server that runs the system.
 Bitcoin infrastructure is distributed among all users, meaning their devices run the system.
-Thus, you do not buy Bitcoins from any central bank.
+Thus, you do not buy bitcoins from any central bank.

 4) The amount of bitcoins is limited.
-You can make an analogy with gold: the amount is also limited.
-In other words, compared to other currencies like the US dollar or Swiss Franc, the Bitcoin supply is limited, and cannot be increased.
-Therefore, Bitcoin generally does not have inflation.
-Inelastic supply is one of the reasons that Bitcoin prices have tended to rise over time (but there are many other factors which play a role in determining Bitcoin price). $100 in Bitcoins purchased 5 years ago would today be worth millions.
+You can make an analogy with gold: the amount is also finite.
+In other words, compared to other currencies like the US dollar or Swiss Franc, the total amount of Bitcoin is limited to 21 million bitcoins, and cannot be increased.
+Therefore, Bitcoin generally has a determined inflation model.
+Inelastic supply is one of the reasons that Bitcoin prices have tended to rise over time (but many other factors play a role in determining Bitcoin price). $100 in bitcoins purchased five years ago would today be worth millions.